martinjankov/simple-star-rating-block/README.md

 == Frequently Asked Questions ==

-= How do I add a star rating to a post or page? =
+= How do I add a star rating to a post, page or custom post type? =

 Simply add the "Star Rating Block" from the Gutenberg block inserter, then set your desired rating or link it to a custom field.

 = Can I customize the appearance of the star ratings? =

 Yes, you can customize the size, color, and style of the stars through the block settings in the Gutenberg editor.

+= I don't see ACF fields in the Custom Field Key List? =

+To see the ACF fields in the list you need to enable the ACF Group where the field is to show in the REST API.
+See screenshot 4 on how to do that.

 == Screenshots ==